ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 Resource Owner (RO)
 : subject entity that may grant or deny operations on resources it has authority upon.

-    Note: the act of granting or denying an operation may be manual (i.e. through an interaction with a person) or automatic (i.e. through predefined organizational rules).
+    Note: the act of granting or denying an operation may be manual (i.e. through an interaction with a physical person) or automatic (i.e. through predefined organizational rules).

 End user
 : natural person that operates a client instance.